statelyai/xstate/docs/guides/communication.md

 });
 ```

-The above `intervalMachine` will receive the events from `interval(...)` mapped to event objects, until the observable is "completed" (done emitting values).
-If the `"CANCEL"` event happens, the observable will be disposed (`.unsubscribe()` will be called internally).
+The above `intervalMachine` will receive the events from `interval(...)` mapped to event objects until the observable is "completed" (done emitting values).
+If the `"CANCEL"` event happens, the observable will be disposed of (`.unsubscribe()` will be called internally).

 ::: tip
 Observables don't necessarily need to be created for every invocation.
 A "hot observable" can be referenced instead: